Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Results

 \section{Results}

 We now discuss the region of the parameter space that can potentially explain the signals from NG15.
-The constraints we can place on the SFM based on NG15 are done by seeing how we can change the parameters $M_{\text{GW}}, H_{\inf},$ and $\tau_m$ to fit the signal.
+The constraints we can place on the SFM based on NG15 are done by seeing how we can change the parameters $M_{\text{GW}}, \tau_m$, and $H_{\inf}$ to fit the signal.
 Our initial approach of fixing $H_{\inf}$ to $10^8 \GeV$, like in Ref.\ \cite{Fujita:2018ehq} and letting $m$ and $\tau_m$ vary did not produce any energy density from inflation that could possibly reproduce NG15.
-We see in the middle plot of Fig.\ \ref{fig:contours} that increasing $\tau_m$ uniformly increases the primordial energy density.
+We see in the middle plot of Figure \ref{fig:contours} that increasing $\tau_m$ uniformly increases the primordial energy density, at the frequency bounds chosen.

 By varying the other two parameters, $M_{\text{GW}}$ and $H_{\inf}$, we found resulting energy densities that lie within $1\sigma$, $2\sigma$, and $3\sigma$ of the power law posterior of the signal.
 Our values for the parameters are $M_{\text{GW}} = 1.298H_{\inf}$ and $H_{\inf} = 1.7 \GeV$ to stay within $1\sigma$ of the posterior, $M_{\text{GW}} = 1.251H_{\inf}$ and $H_{\inf} = 8.0 \GeV$ to stay within $2\sigma$ of the posterior, and $M_{\text{GW}} = 1.201H_{\inf}$ and $H_{\inf} = 50.0 \GeV$ to stay within $3\sigma$ of the posterior.
 We have kept the ratio $\tau_m/\tau_r$ constant for these three energy densities, although the magnitude of $\tau_m$ changes due to the change in $\tau_r$.